tchan128/ecommerce-backend-tc/README.md

 ## Usage

-In this project, a e-commerce backend is improved on to help customers and businesses to engage in online buying and selling with ease.
-As described there are many functionalities within this backend, but below are the main usages and explanation when using on Insomnia:
+In this project, an e-commerce backend is improved to help customers and businesses to engage in online buying and selling with ease.
+As described there are many functionalities within this backend, but below are the main usages and explanations when using on Insomnia:

 - Accessing `api/categories`
-  - GET route will display all categories with it's associated product & tags
+  - GET route will display all categories with their associated product & tags
 - Accessing `api/categories/:id`
-  - GET route will display the specific category with it's associated product & tag for a category that is entered in place of `:id`
+  - GET route will display the specific category with its associated product & tag for a category that is entered in place of `:id`
-  - PUT route will allow user to edit the specific category's name
+  - PUT route will allow the user to edit the specific category's name
-  - DELETE route will allow user to delete the specific category
+  - DELETE route will allow the user to delete the specific category
 - Accessing `api/products`
-  - GET route will display all products with it's associated categories and tags
+  - GET route will display all products with their associated categories and tags
 - Accessing `api/products/:id`
-  - GET route will display the specific product with it's associated category & tag
+  - GET route will display the specific product with its associated category & tag
-  - PUT route will allow user to edit the specific product's properties
+  - PUT route will allow the user to edit the specific product's properties
-  - DELETE route will allow user to delete the specific product
+  - DELETE route will allow the user to delete the specific product
 - Accessing `api/tags`
-  - GET route will display all products with it's associated categories and products
+  - GET route will display all products with their associated categories and products
 - Accessing `api/tags/:id`
-  - GET route will display the specific category with it's associated product & category
+  - GET route will display the specific category with its associated product & category
-  - PUT route will allow user to edit the specific tag's name
+  - PUT route will allow the user to edit the specific tag's name
-  - DELETE route will allow user to delete the specific tag
+  - DELETE route will allow the user to delete the specific tag

 To see the system in action please visit this link: https://share.vidyard.com/watch/9eCJY9rikzQRKRzBZCveb7?